Weapons for the Wrath of God

 But then Jesus conquered as the Son of Man.
 While Jesus was here on earth, he battled spiritual rulers who were really masters in evil.
 He conquered death and sin.

-Roberts explained why he was supreme.
+Roberts explained why Jesus is supreme.
 He wrote, “There is not a portion of the universe where His sway is not felt and confessed.
 There is not a locality abandoned.
 That dominion extends to the place of banishment, the abode of the lost.”

 Resource